 Don’t stop at collecting feedback, manage it like a pro.
 Come check out how you can collaborate better with Usersnap, and see how some of our feature are faring with our customers so far.

 But first, stop 🛑 need an ultimate guide on customer feedback?
 We got you, home slice 🍰

-As we were saying, Usersnap is well-known as a customer feedback tool to take user screen recordings and annotated screenshots.
+As we were saying, Usersnap is well-known as a visual feedback tool to take user screen recordings and annotated screenshots.
 Helping teams to communicate issues in a visual manner.
 And now you can attach additional images and files to the feedback threads.